Collecting volatiles from pseudoflowers in Guyana

 I did my PhD in Plant Pathology with a dual title in Biogeochemistry in the lab of Dr. David M Geiser at The Pennsylvania State University between 2018–2023.
 My dissertation project focused on a novel Fusarium species that produces a pseudoflower on yellow-eyed grasses endemic to northern South America.
 My work aimed to describe the plant-fungal interaction in this system and how fungal presence may be involved in the attraction of insects that potentially aid its dispersal.

 Besides research and field work, I enjoy being involved in student organizations, mentoring students, volunteering in the community, and advocating for diversity, equity, and inclusion in STEM.
-I am a past chair of the Mycological Society of America Student Section, a delegate for the Penn State Graduate and Professional Student Association, and president of the Penn State Plant Pathology Student Association
+I am a past chair of the Mycological Society of America Student Section, delegate for the Penn State Graduate and Professional Student Association, past president of the Penn State Plant Pathology Student Association, and currently chair the Mycological Society of America SPORES Program.